 Your quality management program can be a valuable asset to your business.
-Designed effectively, it is great tool for identifying recurring issues and driving improvements to your internal operations.
+Designed effectively, it is a great tool for identifying recurring issues and driving improvements to your internal operations.
 It is worth keeping the following tips and tricks in mind as you build or optimize your quality management program.

 Keep it objective: At times, it can be challenging when co-workers have to review each other’s work and provide developmental feedback.
 Having binary (e.g. yes or no) criteria can help to minimize the subjective nature of a review.

-It’s not a checkbox exercise: Avoid positioning the framework as a checklist.
+It’s not a box-ticking exercise: Avoid positioning the framework as a checklist.
 You don’t want to take away the human element of interactions with the customer.
 Your agents will need to flex their style to meet the needs of different customers and to satisfy the expectations of different markets.

 Hire the right talent: Not everyone is capable of maintaining high levels of attention to detail while reviewing large volumes of calls or written communications.
 It takes patience, expertise and an eye for detail to evaluate these interactions and produce actionable recommendations.